SharkSnack/shiren-6/content/system/gameplay-basics.md

 #### HP

-Shiren collapses and the adventure ends in failure if HP falls to 0.<br/>HP decreases from things like monster attacks, certain traps and items, and starvation.<br/>HP can be restored by using items like Otogirisou, Healing Grass, Fixer Scroll, or Rejuvenation Pot.<br/>HP also naturally regenerates as turns elapse outside of battle or item usage.
+Shiren collapses and the adventure ends in failure if HP falls to 0.<br/>HP decreases from things like monster attacks, certain traps and items, and starvation.<br/>HP can be restored by using items like Otogirisou, Healing Grass, Fixer Scroll, or Rejuvenation Pot.<br/>HP also naturally regenerates as turns elapse outside of battle or through item usage.

 #### HP Regeneration Rate